-The Egyptian Museum showcases the alluring beauty of ancient Egypt.
+The Egyptian Museum: The Egyptian Museum showcases the alluring beauty of ancient Egypt.
 It has the greatest collection of priceless monuments and antiquities from ancient Egypt in the world, stretching back more than 4500 years.
-More than 120,000 artifacts, including statues, funerary items, and supplies like King Tutankhamun’s treasures, the Narmer palette, Papyrus, several on display mummies, and countless others, are housed inside the two-story building.
+More than 120,000 artifacts, including statues, funerary items, and supplies like King Tutankhamun’s treasures, the Narmer palette, Papyrus, several on-display mummies, and countless others, are housed inside the two-story building.
 These artifacts are made of expensive materials like gold and gemstones as well as more common ones like wood or stone.

 Once in Aswan, you will check into your 5-star luxury Nile cruise, where you will spend the night.
 You will then depart for Cairo airport to catch your flight.

-The High Dam, which was built between 1960 and 1970, is the sole contemporary attraction in Aswan.
-To better regulate Nile flooding, produce hydroelectricity, and offer more water storage for agriculture in its reservoir lake Nasser, the dam was constructed in collaboration with the Moscow-based Hydro Project Institute.
+The High Dam: The High Dam, which was built between 1960 and 1970, is the sole contemporary attraction in Aswan.
+To better regulate Nile flooding, produce hydroelectricity, and offer more water storage for agriculture in its reservoir Lake Nasser, the dam was constructed in collaboration with the Moscow-based Hydro Project Institute.

 Your nights will be spent on board.

-The Greco-Roman era, between 205 BC and 180 BC, saw the construction of Kom Ombo Temple, also known as “The Hill of Gold.”
+Temple of Kom Ombo: The Greco-Roman era, between 205 BC and 180 BC, saw the construction of the Kom Ombo Temple, also known as “The Hill of Gold.”
 The temple has a singular double design that is separated into two identical sections, one for the falcon sky deity Horus and the other for the crocodile god Sobek.

 You will continue to cruise till you get at: